Image 1 of 2

 Who is A?

-A. Beaumont (they/them) is a white settler, queer, trans, disabled, neurodivergent and fat artist, community organizer and Art Therapy Intern (DTATI Candidate).
+A Beaumont (they/them) is a white settler, queer, trans, disabled, neurodivergent and fat artist, community organizer and Art Therapy Intern (DTATI Candidate).
 A is passionate about accessibility, community care, mutual aid and resistance.
 They work from a trauma-informed and disability justice framework with a focus on personal and collective joy, resistance and healing.
-With over 8 years of experience in art and organizing spaces, they are so excited to begin their Art Therapy Internship with Open Your Art!
+With over 8 years of experience in art and organizing spaces, they are so excited to continue working with Open Your Art!

 Policies:

-If you're interested in joining this group please reach out to openyourart.therapy@gmail.com, or register here.
+If you're interested in joining this group please reach out to openyourart.therapy@gmail.com, or register here (link).